damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.html.md

 * We aim to have our swag delight and or be useful.
 * We aim to make limited edition and themed swag for the community to collect.
 * We aim to do swag in a way that doesn't take a lot of time to execute => self serve => [web shop](https://gitlab.mybrightsites.com/)
-* With a webshop you can just give people credit, they can pick what they want and provide shipping info.
+* With a web shop you can just give people credit, they can pick what they want and provide shipping info.
 * Of course we love [stickers](http://opensource.com/business/15/11/open-source-stickers).
 We are working on special edition stickers for contributors to be announced May 2016- being shipped right now.